 X is for Xtreme Skating – Twisted Skateparks

-So this place is very new!
-Just opened, it’s an indoor skatepark.
+Opened in 2021, this is an indoor skatepark.
 Take to the ramps on your skateboard, BMX, in-lines or scooter and test your skills.
 They have various challenges to take on and if you’re just starting out, there are mini ramps to start on.
 Get your adrenaline pumping!

 Price: Between £10 for a 2 hour session